pimutils/khal/doc/source/usage.rst

 Khal offers a set of commands, most importantly :command:`list`, :command:`calendar`, :command:`interactive`, :command:`new`,
 :command:`printcalendars`, :command:`printformats`, and :command:`search`.
 See
-below for a description of what every command does.
-Calling :program:`khal` without any command will invoke the default command, which can be specified in the :doc:`configuration file <configure>`.
+below for a description of what every command does. :program:`khal` does currently not support any default command, i.e., run a command, even though none has been specified.
+This is intentional.

 Options